 What is the nervous system?

-In order to understand the leukodystrophies, it is important to know some basic facts about the nervous system.
 The nervous system is made up of two main components: the central nervous system (CNS) and the peripheral nervous system (PNS).
-Together, these two systems interact to carry and receive signals that are responsible for nearly everything we do, including involuntary functions, such as our heartbeat, and voluntary functions, such as walking.
+Together, they interact to carry and receive signals that are responsible for nearly everything we do, including involuntary functions, such as our heartbeat, plus voluntary functions, such as walking.

 The CNS consists of the brain and the spinal cord and contains billions of specialized cells known as neurons.
 Neurons have projections called dendrites and axons that contribute to their unique function of transmitting signals throughout the body.
 Dendrites carry electrical signals to the neuron, while axons carry them away from the neuron.

 The PNS consists of the rest of the neurons in the body.
 These include the sensory neurons, which detect any sensory stimuli and alert the CNS of their presence, and motor neurons, which connect the CNS to the muscles and carry out instructions from the CNS for movement.